UPC Print Back

 14.

-1.The tenure of the Unani Pharmacopoeia Committee shall be for a period of 03 (three) years or till further orders, whichever is earlier, and the members shall hold the office for that period.
+2. The tenure of the UnanSub-Committee under Pharmacopoeia Committee (PC) of PCIM&H shall be for a period of three years from the date of notification or till further orders, whichever is earlier and the Members shall hold the office for the period.

 Central Council for Research Ministry of AYUSH, Government of India